ubirch/zookeeper-service-discovery/README.md

 Download Zookeeper from https://zookeeper.apache.org/.
 At the time of writing this document, the version used was: 3.7.0.
 Follow the instructions here to get started with Zookeeper. https://zookeeper.apache.org/doc/current/zookeeperStarted.html.

 Have Zookeeper running.

+`bin/zkServer.sh start`

+> for extra help in visualizing zookeeper, you can use [Pretty Zoo](https://github.com/vran-dev/PrettyZoo)

 Compile the demo
 ```bash